Neuromorphic Wireless Split Computing with Resonate-and-Fire Neurons: Simulation Results

 \section{Simulation Results}

-In this section, we present simulation results to investigate the advantages of our proposed neuromorphic split computing system using BRF neurons for processing inputs with rich frequency-domain features.
+In this section, we present simulation results to investigate the advantages of our proposed neuromorphic split computing system using BRF neurons for processing inputs with rich frequency-domain features\footnote{Code is available at: https://github.com/kclip/neurocomm-rf }.
 We begin with audio signals, which consist of real-valued inputs, and then extend our analysis to complex-valued baseband signals.
+All experiments were carried out using PyTorch on a GPU server with a single NVIDIA A100 card.